Amy Parsons killed after fight over fiance's fetish and her affair, court hears

 “The prosecution case is that it was a brutal attack on a woman who, while she was showering, was obviously unarmed and wholly defenceless, a woman who was entitled to feel safe and secure in her own home.”

-Mr Deakin-White allegedly thought about killing himself by walking into the icy Thames River but instead walked up the Lea River Valley to Edmonton, where he confessed his crime to a houseboat owner, who told him to hand himself in.
+Mr Deakin-White allegedly thought about killing himself by walking into the icy Thames River but instead walked up the Lea River Valley to Edmonton.
+There he confessed his crime to a houseboat owner, who told him to hand himself in.

 He then rang and confessed to his father, who called emergency services to the couple’s flat.